imagej/imagej.github.io/pages/Script_Parameters.md

 {% include warning-box content='`float` is also an accepted field but the decimal part is not displayed in the form compared to `Float` (mind the capital F).
 A related [issue](https://github.com/scijava/scijava-common/issues/302) occurs with `int` and `double` when a default value is set in the code and entered in the form, the value is not properly recalled at the next run.
 Use `Integer` and `Double` instead.' %} {% include warning-box content='A single `#@ImagePlus` or `#@Dataset` field will not show up in the input form, instead the current image will automatically be processed.
 The idea is to stick to the IJ macro language.
 However if 2 `#@ImagePlus` (or respectively `#@Dataset`) are present then they will be rendered as drop-down buttons.' %}

-By implementing {% include javadoc project='SciJava' package='org/scijava/widget' class='InputWidget' %} it is possible to extend this list.
+By implementing {% include javadoc project='SciJava ' package='org/scijava/widget ' class='InputWidget ' %} it is possible to extend this list.

 ## Examples